 Check-in & Boarding

-Boarding passes must be collected at least 30 minutes prior to departure from the company’s ticket offices.
-To ensure speedy and efficient check-in, please ensure you have completed the Passenger Contact form prior to arrival as this is a legal requirement of all open water cruises.
+Boarding passes are to be collected 30 minutes prior to departure from the company’s ticket offices.
+To ensure speedy and efficient check-in, please ensure you have completed the Passenger Contact form prior to arrival as this is a legal requirement of all open water cruises in case of emergency - submit online or download the form here & return by email to [email protected] after you have made your booking.

 Are seats assigned?